 Which living benefit best addresses the income and longevity issues your clients face?

-Prudential Annuities continues to dominate our living benefit category.
-The Highest Daily Lifetime Seven rider was singled out by readers as the latest example of the company's continuing innovation in the space.
-In a field crowded with living benefits, second generation living benefits, hybrids, hybrids of hybrids and Heaven knows what else, Prudential's products clearly stand out.
+Much like American Funds, we're beginning to get bored with Prudential Annuities' success.
+Here they are again, dominating our living benefit category.
+In a field crowded with living benefits, second generation living benefits, hybrids, hybrids of hybrids and Lord knows what else, Prudential's products clearly stand out.
 It might have been the LTCI/nursing home reference in the latest product design that did the trick.
-Like American Funds, if history is any indication, we'll just reserve some space for them again next year.
+If history is any indication, we'll just go ahead and reserve some space for them again next year.

 -- Reader Stewart Weitz, CLU, ChFC, LUTCF, Creative Benefit Plans, Dresher, Penn.